lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 We decide to go to the Zombie Inn to see if we might gather some more information about the disappearances in [[Witchcross]].
 No-one knows anything, so we decide to go to bed.

 ## 7 Marpenoth
-Nothing worth mentioning happens today
+Nothing worth mentioning happens today.

 ## 8 Marpenoth